TanviS001/DSA/README.md

 # DSA Practice Repo
-This repository consists of practice programs for learning DSA
+This repository consists of DSA practice programs